 By the time the strategic plan is fully realized, the HCRMA and TxDOT Pharr District would have developed and constructed over 48.9 miles of roadway improvements (some tolled and others non-tolled) with a direct injection of over \$775M in project development funds and \$460M going directly into construction jobs and materials within Hidalgo County.
 The HCRMA looks forward to the continued cooperation between agencies and the public to provide conventional and innovative solutions to transportation needs for the citizens of Hidalgo County.
-What ensues is a summary of pertinent project activity along with the requested RMA Project Summary Table, and additional details in Appendix A.
+What ensues is a summary of pertinent project activity along with the requested RMA Project Summary Table.